charliecalvert/CloudNotes/Assignments/ThreeDataReader.md

 For now, we might want to pick 5 places in the maze where we can put an NPC.
 Place a sphere in each of those five places.

-When the main characters reaches one of those places, display in the debug area some data about the NPC.
-For instance, pick the description and value fields, and show those in the debug area.
+When the main characters reaches one of those places, display in the Game Display area some data about the NPC.
+For instance, pick the description and value fields, and show those in the green Game Display area.
 When the main character (the camera) moves past one of these locations, then the NPC data should disappear, but the main characters stats should still be on display.

 Here is a grid that provides us one means of defining where the NPC's are in our grid.
 Here we have an NPC with an ID of 1 of [1, 4] and one with an id of 2 at [3, 8].
 Save this is a **NPC000.json** next to your JSON for the main grid.